golitsyn-dmitry/git-test-1/README.md

 1. Create github repo
 1. Clone that repo
 1. Add all files of repo from Task 2 to cloned repo
-1. Commit all, use gitignore to ignore /.vscode and /.github folders
+1. Use gitignore to ignore /.vscode and /.github folders
+1. Commit changes using commit rules described here
 1. Push changes
 1. Send a repo link to https://t.me/DmitryGolitsyn